LATEST

 The front squat is a lower-body compound exercise that primarily targets your quadriceps, with secondary emphasis on your glutes, hamstrings, and core.
 In this squat variation, the barbell is placed across the front of your shoulders, just above your collarbone.

-How to do the front squat:
+How to Perform the Front Squat:

 1. Stand with your feet shoulder-width apart, toes pointing slightly outwards.